krisc/events/tutorial.md

 lein do droid run, droid forward-port
 ```

-And in `emacs`: `M-x cider`, local machine for 'Host', and '9999' for 'Port'.
+And in `emacs`: `M-x cider-connect`, local machine (e.g. localhost) for 'Host', and '9999' for 'Port'.
 Now in the REPL, run:

 ```clojure
 (in-ns 'org.stuff.events.main)